roudder/echo-http-example/README.md

-Hey, idk what should be written herer for this project) Just simple HTTP echo server example with correct (I hope) interface way DI.
-Simple extending/mocking and etc. - I suppose you know).
+Hey, idk what should be written herer for this project).
+Project structure doesn't ideal, but show us main idea of injecting/distribution of different domain sectors.
+Just simple HTTP echo server example with correct (I hope) interface way DI.
+Simple extending/mocking and etc.
 Server starts on localhost:8080.

 Examples: